CalumRaine/Grain/README.md

 >>> hello
 ```

-Variable declaration is carried out from left to right, making the follow example valid.
+Variable declaration is carried out from left to right, making the following example valid.

 ```
 var foo = "hello", bar = foo